xrnm/rails-elastic-beanstalk/README.md

 #### 4. AWS Configurations
 In order to deploy you will need to setup a few things in AWS

-1. Create an RDS server and a database.yml file with the connection information.
+1. Create an RDS instance and a database.yml file with the connection information.
 2. Create an S3 bucket and upload the 5 files referenced above.
 Be sure the bucket name and file names match the changes you made to `.ebextensions/01_files.config`
 3. Permit EC2 instances to read the new bucket.
 In order to do this configure the IAM role associated with your elastic beanstalk EC2 instances (`aws-elasticbeanstalk-ec2-role` by default) with the following security policy.
+Be sure to replace `<bucket>` with your S3 bucket's name
 ```
 {
     "Version": "2012-10-17",